POSH

 Lock the high-risk pathways

-If your child uses higher-risk platforms, tighten them first: Roblox, VRChat, Discord, Snapchat, Telegram, WhatsApp, and private video or voice environments.
+If your child uses higher-risk platforms, tighten the pathways first: Roblox, VRChat, Discord, Snapchat, Telegram, WhatsApp, private video, livestreams, voice chat, and hidden accounts.

 Choose your next path